 At Akin Gump Strauss Hauer & Feld LLP, we are experienced and adept at helping clients navigate these challenges.
 We have been at the forefront of white collar defense for more than 30 years.
-Our team includes a distinguished roster of former prosecutors who served at the highest levels of the Department of Justice and at leading United States Attorneys’ Offices, including the Southern District of New York, Eastern District of New York, Central District of California, Eastern District of Virginia, and Eastern District of Texas and attorneys who served in the U.S. Securities and Exchange Commission (SEC)’s Enforcement Division and the World Bank Sanctions Enforcement Program.
+Our team includes a distinguished roster of former prosecutors who served at the highest levels of the Department of Justice and at leading United States Attorneys’ Offices, including the Southern District of New York, Eastern District of New York, Central District of California, Eastern District of Virginia, and Eastern District of Texas and lawyers who served in the U.S. Securities and Exchange Commission (SEC)’s Enforcement Division.
 We have successfully represented corporations, executives, individuals and public officials in a wide range of federal and state prosecutions and investigations and have conducted internal investigations for corporations throughout the world.
-The deep experience and sound judgment of our white-collar defense attorneys results in industry-leading credibility and effectiveness in dealing with the government.
+The deep experience and sound judgment of our white-collar defense lawyers results in industry-leading credibility and effectiveness in dealing with the government.